Anti-BDS laws: Lobbying

 The Copy, Paste, Legislate investigation into the proliferation of model acts in U.S. state politics revealed that, in addition to IAF, AIPAC, the Israel Action Network, and local Jewish Federations were directly involved in lobbying for anti-BDS laws.
 In three states, Arizona, California, and Nevada, the lobbying efforts were spearheaded by Dillon Hosier, a lobbyist working for Adam Milstein's Israeli-American Council.

 Israeli officials congratulated some states after enacting anti-BDS bills.
 Gilad Erdan of the Ministry of Strategic Affairs, wrote an email to Ohio Governor John Kasich after signing his state's anti-BDS bill into law: "I sincerely appreciate your contribution."
 In 2016, Israel's ambassador to the UN, Danny Danon, claimed that his government was "advancing legislation in many countries ... so that it will simply be illegal to boycott Israel."
 In February 2020, Israel's Prime Minister Benjamin Netanyahu tweeted about his government's lobbying successes:

 Legal analysis

 As of 2020, the question of whether American anti-BDS laws are constitutional has not yet been settled in courts.
-Though many analysts believe that sooner or later there will be a legal showdown due to the controversial nature of the laws.
+Many analysts believe that sooner or later there will be a legal showdown due to the controversial nature of the laws.
 The debate about the laws' constitutionality focuses on two central issues: